 - Preheat oven to 350 degrees F and line your baking trays with cupcake liners or grease a 9"x13" baking dish (I use a Corningware one and I serve the cake straight from it)

-- Mix the flour, baking powder, baking soda, salt, cinnamon, nutmeg and brown sugar in the mixing bowl of a stand mixer (or a medium sized mixing bowl if not using a stand mixer).
+- Mix the flour, baking powder, baking soda, salt, cinnamon, nutmeg a medium sized mixing bowl and set aside

 - Grate carrots using the fine grater attachment of a food processor or grate the carrots by hand using a box grater and set aside.